danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 # highlight-end
 ```

-This is the minimal configuration you need to get started.
+This is the minimal configuration needed to get started.
 But if you'd like to learn more, I recommend you read the <a href="https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/" target="_blank" rel="noopener noreferrer">Serverless manifest</a> and <a href="https://serverless.com/framework/docs/providers/aws/events/s3/" target="_blank" rel="noopener noreferrer">S3 event configuration</a> docs.

 ### 5. Implement the Lambda function